MurhafSousli/ngx-sharebuttons/README.md

 ##Customization:

-Customization is very easy, the first thing you want to do is to set `[defaultStyle]=false` this will remove the default style, and then write your own css. include custom template for each button `[facebookInner]="facebookTemplate"`, hide specific buttons using the name of the service `[facebook]="false"`
+Customization is very easy, the first thing you want to do is to set `[defaultStyle]=false` this will remove the default style (which is the basic hover effect), and then write your own css.

+Each share service has its own button template, to customize a button pass your custom template to the button input, e.g. give facebook a custom template `[facebook]="facebookTemplate"`

+To exclude a button from the shareButtons, pass false to the button template e.g. `[facebook]="false"`

 ```
 <share-buttons